chen7david/federation-response/README.md

 }
 ```
 ### API Documentation
-In this section, we will demonstrate how to use this module. for the remainder of this section, we will assume that fres has already been instantiated as illustrated below.
+In this section, we will demonstrate how to use this module. for the remainder of this section, we will assume that <code>fres</code> has already been instantiated as illustrated below.
 ```js
 const storefile = require('./store.json')
 const { Response } = require('federation-response')